 The Administration Division oversees the department's day-to-day operations.
 It is comprised of the Chief of Police and his assistant; the Office of Professional Standards; Training; and Community Resources.
-This division is responsible for budget, personnel, accreditation, internal affairs, policy review and all departmental training.
-It also includes the new Community Resource Officer (CRO) position, designed to be a liaison between the department and the community’s schools, groups and organizations.
-The CRO also is responsible for the department’s Citizens’ Police Academy, Jr. CPA, Coffee with a Cop and Neighborhood Watch programs.
+This division is responsible for budget, personnel, accreditation, internal affairs, policy review, and all departmental training.
+It also includes the Community Resource Officer (CRO) position, designed to be a liaison between the department and the community’s schools, groups, and organizations.
+The CRO also is responsible for the department’s Citizens’ Police Academy, Jr. CPA, Coffee with a Cop, and Neighborhood Watch programs.

 The Support Services Division is the department's investigative and record-keeping arm.
 It is made up of three units: General Investigations, Drug and Vice Enforcement (DAVE) and Records and Evidence.
 General Investigations Unit detectives conduct in-depth investigations of major crimes – from forgery and fraud to computer crimes to arson and murder.
-The detectives of the DAVE Unit focus on illegal drug activity, including both street drugs and prescription drugs, and “vice” activities, such as prostitution.
-The Records and Evidence Unit maintains all the department’s records, including crime and vehicle collision reports, and logs and maintains the integrity of hundreds of pieces of evidence each month
+The detectives of the DAVE Unit focus on illegal drug activity, including both street drugs and prescription drugs, and “vice” activities, such as prostitution and human trafficking.
+The Records and Evidence Unit maintains all the department’s records, including crime and vehicle collision reports, and logs and maintains the integrity of hundreds of pieces of evidence each month.

 The 911 Communications Services Division is the primary Public Safety Answering Point (PSAP), providing 911 emergency and non-emergency services to the 65,000 residents within the 251 square miles of McCracken County in Western Kentucky.